Meet Our Students

 No one can tell the Concordia-Chicago story as well as our students and alumni.
 They offer valuable insights into what makes the University unique.

 Hear what individuals are saying:

 Kenya Chavez ’15 graduated with a double major in Visual Art Administration and Graphic Arts.
-She is not only the first person in her family to graduate college, but she is also a first generation American.
-She was born and raised in the United States, Chicago area from Lyons, Illinois.
+She is not only the first person in her family to graduate college, but she is also a first-generation American.
+She was born and raised in the United States, Chicago area from Lyons, IL.
 Her mom and her aunts, originally from Mexico, instilled in her the sense she can accomplish anything, especially her education.
 For Kenya and her family, living the “American Dream” means working hard and praying each generation does better than the next.
 Kenya’s graduation greatly influenced other members of her family to think about going to college.
 She is a great inspiration and hopes going to college will become their new family tradition.

-When she was finishing Morton West High School, she looked at various colleges in the area and abroad, but truly appreciated the scale and intimacy of the CUC campus.
+When she was finishing at Morton West High School, she looked at various colleges in the area and abroad, but truly appreciated the scale and intimacy of the CUC campus.
 “Receiving the Regents Scholarship to attend Concordia-Chicago made my dream of going to college a reality.”
-She proceeded to pay for the remainder all on her own with various part time jobs.
+She proceeded to pay for the remainder all on her own with various part-time jobs.
 To keep costs lower and maintain the comforting presence of close family, she decided to be a commuter student.

 “During my time at Concordia-Chicago, I realized the importance my faith has been to me through this journey.
 The support of being on a Christian campus made the choice of attending school here even more special to me.
 I will always be grateful for receiving my scholarship.”

 Upon hearing excellent recommendations for CUC's rigorous English program, Eric Irizarry Garcia '13, a native of Galicia, Spain, who now resides in Elmwood Park, IL, decided to expand his knowledge of vocabulary and creative writing techniques at Concordia-Chicago.